neeravgg/zenfocus/README.md

 ## About The Project

-Lo-fi and pixel-art themed pomodoro app, equipped with an editable lofi radio, timer, to-do list and relaxing sound effects.
-This project was essentially born out of my desire for an all-in-one space for all my study needs throughout my professional journey.
+A pomodoro app with a lo-fi and pixel-art motif that includes a timer, to-do list, editable lo-fi radio, and soothing sound effects.
+I basically started this endeavor because I wanted a single location to accommodate all of my study demands as I progressed through my career.

 <br>

 ## Features